mathyjokes/ApartmentList.com/README.md

   4) Visualizing the data and conducting some initial exploration to learn more about the data limitations
   5) Extracting parts of speech from building descriptions to understand key amenities
   6) Creating a random forest model to predict rental prices
+  7) Running this model on data from my own apartment to determine the "predicted price"

 ### Ok, let's drop in